OCD: Obsessive-Compulsive Disorder in Youth

 - loss of trust due to insensitive caretakers when young.

-This case study from Helping Clients Forgive demonstrates the value of forgiveness in resolving symptoms in an obsessive-compulsive disorder.
+This case study from Forgiveness Therapy demonstrates the value of forgiveness therapy in resolving symptoms in an obsessive-compulsive disorder.

 Van, a seven-year-old first grader, developed a severe germ phobia and extremely compulsive behaviors.
 After going to the bathroom he would regularly spend twenty minutes to a half an hour cleaning himself.
 At school he would not open or close any doors without first covering his hand with his sweater to protect himself from germs.
 He limited his play with his friends because of his fear of being contaminated by germs.
 His compulsive behaviors increased and required larger amounts of time.
 The only anger Van manifested was when his parents tried to shorten the time he spent in compulsive behaviors.